maniaplanet/documentation/01.home/02.technical-faq/docs.md

         - docs
 ---

-[TOC]

 # General

-## On which plateform Maniaplanet is available
+## On which platforms can I play Maniaplanet?

-Maniaplanet and Maniaplanet games (Shootmania Storm, Trackmania² Canyon, Trackmania² Valley, Trackmania² Lagoon and Trackmania² Stadium) are available exclusively on Microsoft Windows.
+Maniaplanet and its games (Shootmania Storm, Trackmania² Canyon, Trackmania² Valley, Trackmania² Lagoon, and Trackmania² Stadium) are available exclusively on Microsoft Windows.

-What are the system requirements for Maniaplanet:
+The system requirements for Maniaplanet are:

-* OS: Windows Vista SP2/7 SP1/8.1/10
+* OS: Windows Vista SP2, Windows 7 SP1, Windows 8.1, or Windows 10
 * CPU: Dual core from Intel or AMD at 2GHz
 * RAM: 2 GB
 * HD: 2GB free space